 Extra stadium info – Stadio Giuseppe Meazza

 The stadium, nicknamed San Siro, opened in 1926 with a capacity of 26,000.
 It hosted several FIFA World Cup matches.
 The venue hosted its first-ever FIFA World Cup match on 27 May 1934.
-The game was won by the national football team of the Swiss Confederation, after defeating the Netherlands 3-2.
+The game was won by the national football team of the Swiss Confederation after defeating the Netherlands 3-2.
 That year, two more FIFA World Cup games were played at the stadium.
 In 1990, the Stadio Giuseppe Meazza hosted six FIFA World Cup games.
-In 2009, it hosted a rugby union match between the Italian Republic and New Zealand with 80,000 people in attendance, which became a record attendance for a rugby union match in the Italian Republic.
+The first 1990 FIFA World Cup game at the venue was won by Cameroon after defeating the Argentine Republic in front of 73,000 spectators.
+In 2009, the stadium hosted a rugby union match between the Italian Republic and New Zealand with 80,000 people in attendance, which became a record attendance for a rugby union match in the Italian Republic.

 AC Milan and Internazionale use the stadium for home games.
 AC Milan was founded in 1899 and Inter was founded in 1908.
 The venue is named after a former football player of Associazione Calcio Milan and Football Club Internazionale Milano.
 Juventus became the first Italian football club with 10 top-division titles, followed by Internazionale in 1966.
 In 1979, AC Milan became the third Italian football club with 10 top-fligt league titles.
 AC Milan and their arch-rivals Inter both won their first European football championship title in the 1960s.
 In 1963, AC Milan became the third football club with a European championship title after beating Benfica in London.
 Real Madrid from Spain became the first one and SL Benfica from the Portuguese Republic became the second one.